johnsonandjohnson/openmrs-module-sms/README.md

 It creates *.omod file in omod/target directory.

+##### Code coverage

+You can also build module with code coverage profile using:

+`mvn clean install -Pcode-coverage`

+Apart from creation .omod file it generates code coverage reports which are available in:

+api/target/site/jacoco/index.html

+omod/target/site/jacoco/index.html

 2.Use the OpenMRS Administration > Manage Modules screen to upload and install the .omod file.

 If uploads are not allowed from the web (changable via a runtime property), you can drop the omod